rrialq/jsr223-profile-activator-extension/README.md

 ## About

-According to the documentation at [SonaType](http://www.sonatype.com/books/mvnref-book/reference/profiles-sect-activation.html) a profile is activated when all activation conditions are met.
+According to the documentation at [Sonatype](http://www.sonatype.com/books/mvnref-book/reference/profiles-sect-activation.html) a profile is activated when all trigger conditions are met.

-But conditions are very simple: logical expressions or scripts are not supported, therefore it is not possible to write complex conditions.
+But conditions are very simple: scripts are not supported, therefore it is not possible to write complex conditions.

-This extension allows you to use the JSR223 support in Java6 and following for writing scripts to determine whether to activate or not.
+This extension allows you to use the JSR223 support in Java6 and following for writing scripts to determine whether to activate or not a profile.

 ## Implementation details
 Instead of changing the schema of Project Object Model (or POM) this extension works as property condition activation, delegating to the original ```PropertyProfileActivator``` when it does not apply the following syntax for JSR223: